OpenSource-HR/OpenSource-HR/README.md

 - **Database**: ready-to-use databases for reporting and dashboards, sometimes with a dashboard already prepared! 📝
 - **Tools**: ready-to-use tools to enhance your experience at work or to facilitate your job searching activities ✨

-### 🙌 Contribute
-Contributions are always welcome!
-Check our [CONTRIBUTING.md](#) to learn how you can get involved.
-Together, we can drive HR innovation. 🌱

 ---

 ## 🏆 Why OpenSource HR Matters